The ability to quickly retrieve notes in OneNote is one of its main advantage.

 On the other side, going through OneNote UWP’ results is super easy :

-- the result’ pane remains anchored on the left until you close it, so you can wander into each note, without loosing the results’ pane,
+- the result’ pane remains anchored on the left until you close it, so you can skim each note, without loosing the results’ pane,

-- pressing TAB 3 times, and you’ll reach the first result of the list ; pressing ENTER and you’ll get to the next result.
+- press TAB 3 times, and you’ll reach the first result of the list ; use top and down arrows to navigate through the results ; press ENTER to reach the selected page.

 I also noticed that OneNote UWP finds results which OneNote desktop don’t : in my company, the part numbers format is AB.70xxx.CDE.
 The “root” is 70xxx, and thus most of my search are at the “root” level : in OneNote desktop, if I search for 70xxx, I don’t get any result (maybee because the 5 digits’ number is encapsulated between 2 dots ?) / in OneNote UWP, I get 3 results.
 That’s better !